Be sure to plan ahead for the cost of continuing your education at CCMH.

 Ontario Student Assistance Program (OSAP)

-This government sponsored program is a major source of financial assistance for post-secondary students, provided eligibility requirements have been met.
+This government sponsored program may be a source of financial assistance for eligible post-secondary students.

 Students can find extensive information about OSAP on their website at http://osap.gov.on.ca including planning for, applying for, receiving and repaying an OSAP loan, as well as eligibility requirements and application status.